 Number 85 seems off balance, due to two factors.
 The one is the way it was photographed and two the line on the backing paper.
 UNSUCCESSFUL

-Experiments with cartridge and lined paper showed varying compositions, again this worked quite well.
-The lined paper changed the feel of the direction.
-This was a useful exercise in composition and I was surprised at the diversity that was created.
+Experiments with cartridge and lined paper with varying compositions worked well and was surprised by the diversity it created, especially the lined paper which changed the direction.
+This was a useful exercise in composition.

 86 PAPER 87 PAPER